arangodb-helper/arangodb/docs/Manual/Deployment/ActiveFailover/UsingTheStarter.md

 It is **strongly suggested** to **not** run the _ArangoDB Starter_ process (_arangodb_) as system user with full privileges, e.g. _root_ under Linux.

-We suggest to create a dedicated _user_ with limited privileges for this purpose.
+We suggest to create a dedicated system user with limited privileges for this purpose.
 Please refer to the [Linux user used to run _arangodb_](../ArangoDBStarter/README.md#linux-user-used-to-run-arangodb) section of the Starter Deployment page for further details.
 {% endhint %}